 Holding an Aggressive Driver Accountable for Harm Caused in a Collision

-Aggressive driving places others on the road, including drivers, passengers, pedestrians, and bicyclists, at risk of harm.
-All drivers owe others the duty to operate their vehicle reasonably, and to avoid causing foreseeable harm.
-Aggressive driving may be deemed a breach of this duty, exposing the at-fault driver to liability if the injured victim pursues a negligence claim.
+Aggressive driving places others on the road, including drivers, passengers, pedestrians, bicyclists, and other miscellaneous riders, at risk of harm.
+All drivers owe others the duty to operate their vehicles reasonably and to avoid causing foreseeable harm.
+Aggressive driving may breach this duty, exposing the at-fault driver to liability if the injured victim pursues a negligence claim.

-In a personal injury lawsuit alleging negligence, the plaintiff will be required to prove all elements of the claim, which are: duty, breach, causation, and damages.
-While there remains a general duty to drive in a reasonable manner, avoiding harm to others, there is also the duty to maintain control of the vehicle.
-Aggressive driving impacts a person’s ability to maneuver the vehicle in a calm, controlled manner.
+In a personal injury lawsuit alleging negligence, the plaintiff must prove all elements of the claim: duty, breach, causation, and damages.
+While there remains a general duty to drive reasonably, avoiding harm to others and maintaining vehicle control are also duties.
+Aggressive driving impacts a person’s ability to maneuver the car in a calm, controlled manner.

-In the context of a negligence claim, aggressive driving may be demonstrated in a variety of ways.
+In the context of a negligence claim, aggressive driving may be demonstrated in various ways.
 Witness testimony, police reports, and other evidence may be relied upon to prove aggressive driving.
 After successfully showing the driver’s fault for causing the crash, the injured individual must make clear that the breached duty of care led to their injuries.
-Causation may be shown through evidence that the aggressive driver tailgated and then rear-ended the victim, and that the accident led to a serious spinal injury for the victim.
+Causation may be shown through evidence that the aggressive driver tailgated and then rear-ended the victim and that the accident led to a severe spinal injury for the victim.

-Finally, damages must be set forth by the injured individual.
+The injured individual must set forth damages.
 The damages in an aggressive driving accident case are financial compensation for all harm caused in the crash.
-In order to prove damages, the victim quantifies their accident-related costs, which typically include lost wages from work due to physical and emotional harm, medical costs for treatment, and property damage.
-Pain and suffering and loss of consortium are also damages that may be secured by a successful plaintiff in a negligence claim.
+To prove damages, the victim quantifies their accident-related costs, typically including lost wages due to physical and emotional harm, medical expenses for treatment, and property damage.
+Pain, suffering, and loss of consortium are damages that a successful plaintiff may secure in a negligence claim.

 If a victim is killed in an aggressive driving accident, their surviving family members may be able to bring a wrongful death claim against the defendant driver.
 Spouses and other relatives of the decedent can bring this type of claim, as well as survival actions in cases where the victim did not die immediately.

-Attorney Roger Gelb appreciates the sense of injustice that often follows a car crash, particularly one caused by an aggressive driving accident.
+Attorney Roger Gelb appreciates the sense of injustice that often follows aggressive driving accidents in Washington, DC.
 The emotional aftermath and physical harm faced by people injured in a vehicle collision can prove overwhelming.
 At Gelb & Gelb, we are here to help you set forth a claim for maximum damages, including future costs that help you cover all anticipated expenses related to the accident.
-Attorney Gelb’s diligent representation has helped secure more than one hundred million dollars’ worth of compensation for accident victims.
+Attorney Gelb’s diligent representation has helped secure over one hundred million dollars worth of compensation for accident victims.
 To understand more about the specifics of your legal case, call our office today at (202) 331-7227 or fill out our online form.